“Courage is not simply one of the virtues, but the form of every virtue at the testing point.” ~ C. S. Lewis

 Walking by faith is simply taking the next step without any assurance of safety or reward.
 Walking by faith and not by sight is truly a prayer journey that prefers spiritual insight over seeing tangible evidence.
 Ask “The Comforter” to help you and learn to trust God with your entire journey…even the difficult and scary times.
 Walking by faith can be like traveling through fog; slow down, increase your focus and remember that as you move forward, more will be revealed.

-One final thought: This world is just our temporary home.
+One final thought: This is just our temporary home.
 This life and all its struggles will someday pass.
 Pause to ponder the promise of your eternal home.
 Try to hold onto the assurance of the eternal hope you have in Jesus Christ.
 This life is all about that life.
 You are part of God’s big eternal purpose and plan.
 He has promised to work all things together for our good and for His glory.
-By faith, be bold, and find joy in the adventure today.
-Lead with “Good Courage”.
+Be of “Good Courage”…and by faith, find joy in the adventure today.